Some schools closed Thursday due to possible severe weather

 -West Feliciana Parish School System

-All schools closed
+All schools will be closed

 -Zachary Community School District